guanzhuo-qiao/FE621/README.md

 # FE621
 Assignments
-This is the assignments of FE621 courses.
+This is the assignments of FE621 (Computational methods of finance) courses.